garrandall/popular-music-data/tracks/aaron-s-party--come-get-it--aaron-carter.md

 Is that a car door
 Oh dang, I'm in trouble
 Everybody get out now
 On the double
 I'm dead (your done) that's it for me
 I'm gonna be picked off my family tree

 Once Mom finds out 'bout this party I had
 I don't wanna even start thinkin' about dad
 I'm hustlin around the house
 Trying to clean up the mess
 I sure put my new white Nikes to the test

 The car door slammed
 And they're walking up the steps
-I guess life is good with 10 seconds left (AARON!!!???!!!)
+I guess life is good with 10 seconds left
+(Aaron?)

 Grounded

 Aaron C's in the house, come on
 (come get it)
 Uh uh what what